NETL-RIC/URC-Assessment-Method/paper.md

 configuration is useful for a guided approach to executing the URC mineral-related analyses and previewing the results in the tool itself, whereas the latter is useful for integration of the tool into a workflow as part of a batch process.
-Regardless of how it is run, the results of the requested analyses are written to GeoTIFF files, which can be imported into most geospatial information systems analysis tools.
+Regardless of how it is run, the results of the requested analyses are written to GeoTIFF files, which can be imported into most GIS analysis tools.
 Optionally, when run from the GUI the results of an analysis can be previewed within the tool itself (\autoref{fig:urc_out}).

 # Implementation Details